-An 1811 engraving of the House by Storer
+An 1811 engraving of the north facade by Storer

 Built / Designed For: Ralph Allen

 House & Family History: When Prior Park was completed in 1740, it was the longest house in England.
-The East Wing was finished by Richard Jones to different plans than John Wood's original designs.
+The east wing was finished by Richard Jones to different plans than John Wood's original designs.
 Alexander Pope was a good friend of Ralph Allen and a frequent visitor to Prior Park, where he would stay for months on end.
-In 1829 the House became a Catholic Seminary and later a co-educational public (private) Catholic school, which it remains today.
-A fire in 1836 destroyed most of the interiors, later rebuilt by H.E.
+In 1829 the house became a Catholic seminary and later a co-educational public (private) Catholic school, which it remains today.
+A fire in 1836 destroyed most of the interiors, which were rebuilt by H.E.
 Goodridge.
+In August of 1991 another fire ravaged the house, destroying much of the interior.
+At a cost of £3.5 million, Prior Park was restored by Ferguson Mann Architects between 1991 and 1995.
+Lynnewood Hall, an early 20th century Gilded Age mansion just outside Philadelphia (see "Images" section), may have been modeled on Prior Park.

 Chapel & Church: St. Paul's Church, built circa 1863 by J.J.
-Scholes, has been called "the most impressive church interior of its date in the county" by Pevsner.
-The West Pavilion of the House was demolished in 1844 to make way for the Church.
+Scholes, was called "the most impressive church interior of its date in the county" by Pevsner.
+The west pavilion of the house was demolished in 1844 to make way for the church.

 Designed: Completed East Wing to different design from Wood's originalArchitect: Henry Edmund Goodridge